Our Latest News

 This risk can be mitigated through adequate processing and treatment, but it is also essential that raw material and finished products are monitored for the presence of these compounds.
 NQAC Dublin recently implemented a method that allows for the quantitative determination of vicine and convicine in fava beans and food products containing fava bean derived ingredients.
 We utilize UPLC-UV technology with a BEH-HILIC column to analyze vicine and convicine with a quantifiable limit of 20 mg/kg for raw materials.
 Finished products can be tested with a quantifiable limit of 2 mg/kg, however at this time these products are not fully validated with the method.

-If you have questions or would like to discuss vicine and convicine testing and your product needs, please reach out to nqacdublincustomerservice@us.nestle.com and we’d be happy to answer any questions you have.
+If you have questions or would like to discuss testing and your needs, reach out to nqacdublincustomerservice@us.nestle.com.
+We’d be happy to answer any questions you have.

 - https://www.forbes.com/sites/douglasyu/2020/01/19/plant-based-foods-are-hot-now-they-just-got-hotter/?sh=11816f13214c